syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 {% endhighlight %}
 {% endtabs %}

-In `Text`, `MultilineText`, and `Password` editors you can set the maximum allowed length of input by using the MaxLength property of `DataFormTextEditorItem`.
+In `Text`, `MultilineText`, and `Password` editors you can set the maximum allowed length of input by using the `MaxLength` property of `DataFormTextEditorItem`.

 {% tabs %}
 {% highlight C# %}

-    dataForm.GenerateDataFormItem += OnGenerateDataFormItem;
+    this.dataForm.GenerateDataFormItem += OnGenerateDataFormItem;

     private void OnGenerateDataFormItem(object sender, GenerateDataFormItemEventArgs e)
     {